otto-link/Hesiod/docs/node_reference/nodes.md

 ## ExportAsset

-ExportAsset exporting both the heightmap and texture to a single asset.
+Exports both the heightmap and texture as a single asset.
+The mesh can either be used as is or retriangulated using an optimization algorithm.
+Additionally, a normal map can be provided to model light effects of small details not represented by the mesh.

 ![img](../images/nodes/ExportAsset.png)
 ### Category